lindaprotocol/documentation-en/docs/mechanism-algorithm/resource.md

 !!!
 Note
     In this section, "developer" refers to the person who develops and deploys the contract, while "caller" refers to the user or contract that invokes it.
-    Since the Energy consumed by a contract can be converted to TRX (or sun), this section uses "Energy" and "TRX" interchangeably to refer to the resource cost.
+    Since the Energy consumed by a contract can be converted to LIND (or sun), this section uses "Energy" and "LIND" interchangeably to refer to the resource cost.
 The terms are distinguished only when referring to specific numerical units.

 `fee_limit` is a critical safety parameter when calling a smart contract.
-A properly set `fee_limit` ensures that a transaction can execute successfully while preventing excessive TRX consumption if the contract requires unexpectedly high Energy.
+A properly set `fee_limit` ensures that a transaction can execute successfully while preventing excessive LIND consumption if the contract requires unexpectedly high Energy.

 Before setting `fee_limit`, understand these concepts:

-1. A valid `fee_limit` is an integer ranging from 0 to 15,000,000,000 sun (equivalent to 15,000 TRX).
-The `fee_limit` upper bound is a network parameter that can be modified by committee proposals ([#47](https://tronscan.io/#/sr/committee)), and its current value is 15,000 TRX.
+1. A valid `fee_limit` is an integer ranging from 0 to 15,000,000,000 sun (equivalent to 15,000 LIND).
+The `fee_limit` upper bound is a network parameter that can be modified by committee proposals ([#47](https://lindascan.io/#/sr/committee)), and its current value is 15,000 LIND.
 2. Contracts of varying complexity consume different amounts of Energy.
 The same contract generally consumes a similar amount of Energy per execution[^1], but with the dynamic energy model, popular contracts may require more Energy at different times.
 For details, see the [Dynamic Energy Model](#dynamic-energy-model) section.
 During execution, Energy is deducted instruction by instruction.
 If the cost exceeds the `fee_limit`, the execution fails, and the consumed Energy is not refunded.
-3. The `fee_limit` currently specifies the maximum amount of TRX the **caller** is willing to pay to execute a contract[^2].
+3. The `fee_limit` currently specifies the maximum amount of LIND the **caller** is willing to pay to execute a contract[^2].
 Note that the total Energy consumed by the contract's execution can be a combination of what the caller pays and what the developer covers for the contract.
 4. If a contract execution times out or crashes due to a bug, all the Energy allowed for the current transaction will be consumed.
-This total energy pool is the sum of the following components: `Total Consumed Energy = Energy from Caller's Stake + Energy from Developer's Share + Energy from Burned TRX`.
-The "Energy from Burned TRX" component is capped by `fee_limit`.
+This total energy pool is the sum of the following components: `Total Consumed Energy = Energy from Caller's Stake + Energy from Developer's Share + Energy from Burned LIND`.
+The "Energy from Burned LIND" component is capped by `fee_limit`.
-5. Through the [Energy sharing mechanism](https://developers.tron.network/docs/energy-consumption-mechanism#tron-energy-sharing-mechanism), a developer may cover a percentage of the Energy cost (e.g., 90%).
+5. Through the [Energy sharing mechanism](https://developers.linda.network/docs/energy-consumption-mechanism#linda-energy-sharing-mechanism), a developer may cover a percentage of the Energy cost (e.g., 90%).
 However, if the developer's account has insufficient Energy, the remaining cost falls entirely to the caller.
-Within the `fee_limit`, if the caller's Energy is also insufficient, an equivalent amount of TRX will be burned.
+Within the `fee_limit`, if the caller's Energy is also insufficient, an equivalent amount of LIND will be burned.

 **Example:**
 Here's how to estimate the `fee_limit` for executing a contract `C`:

   - Assume contract C consumed 18,000 Energy during its last successful execution.
-By calling the [estimateenergy](https://developers.tron.network/reference/estimateenergy) API to get a pre-execution estimate, let's assume the upper limit of Energy consumption for this transaction is approximately 20,000 Energy.
+By calling the [estimateenergy](https://developers.linda.network/reference/estimateenergy) API to get a pre-execution estimate, let's assume the upper limit of Energy consumption for this transaction is approximately 20,000 Energy.
-  - When burning TRX, since the unit price of Energy is currently 100 sun, 10 TRX can be exchanged for a fixed 100,000 Energy units.
+  - When burning LIND, since the unit price of Energy is currently 100 sun, 10 LIND can be exchanged for a fixed 100,000 Energy units.
   - Assume the developer has committed to covering 90% of the Energy cost and has sufficient Energy.

 The `fee_limit` estimation method is as follows:

-- **Step 1: Calculate the Total Transaction Fee**: Calculate the total potential cost of the transaction by multiplying the estimated maximum Energy consumption by the current Energy price: `20,000 Energy * 100 sun = 2,000,000 sun (equivalent to 2 TRX)`.
+- **Step 1: Calculate the Total Transaction Fee**: Calculate the total potential cost of the transaction by multiplying the estimated maximum Energy consumption by the current Energy price: `20,000 Energy * 100 sun = 2,000,000 sun (equivalent to 2 LIND)`.
 - **Step 2: Determine the User's Share**: Calculate the portion of the fee the user is responsible for.
 Given the developer commits to covering 90%, the user's share is 10%: `2,000,000 sun * 10% = 200,000 sun`.
 - **Step 3: Set the Final `fee_limit`**: The recommended `fee_limit` for the user to set is 200,000 sun.